ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 When a user stops using the intermediary they should remove the domain control validation CNAME in addition to any other records they have associated with the intermediary.

 See {{delegated-examples}} for examples.

+### Domain Control Validation Supporting Multiple Intermediaries {#multiple}

+There are use-cases where a user may wish to simultaneously use multiple intermediaries or multiple independent accounts with a provider.
+For example, a hostname may be using a "multi-CDN" where the hostname simultaneously uses multiple Content Delivery Network (CDN) providers.

+To support this, providers may support prefixing the challenge with a label containing an unique account identifier of the form "\_<identifier-token>" and following the requirements of {{random-token}}, specified as either base32 or base16 encoded.
+This identifier token should be stable over time and would be provided to the user by the provider, or by an intermediary in the case where domain validation is delegated ({{delegated}}).

+The resulting record could either directly contain a TXT record or a CNAME (as in {{delegated}}).
+For example:

+    _<identifier-token>._foo-challenge.example.com.
+IN   TXT  "3419...3d206c4"

+or

+    _<identifier-token>._foo-challenge.example.com.
+IN   CNAME  "<intermediary-random-token>.dcv.intermediary.example."

+When performing validation, the provider would resolve the DNS name containing the appropriate identifier token.

 ## Time-bound checking